mtinti/ProjectUtility/README.md

 ## 🔍 Question

-> Can you analyse the identification rate of my proteomic sample?
+> Can you analyse the identification rate of my proteomics sample?

 ``` python
 import polars as pl